 Tickets: Adult £24.90 (£13.50 for children over five)

-4Syon House, Essex
+4Syon House, Greater London

 This is where the Duke of Northumberland lives when he’s in London and the closest of the country houses in terms of distance from the city centre.
 Built in Tudor times, it underwent a thorough transformation at the hands of the neoclassical architect Robert Adam and bears many of his hallmarks.
 Portraits by Van Dyck and Lely hang on the walls on what is the last surviving ducal residence and country estate, in Greater London.